cornell-zhang/GraphZoom/README.rst

 Requirements
 ------------
-* Matlab Compiler Runtime (MCR) 2018a(Linux), which is a standalone set of shared libraries that enables the execution of compiled MATLAB applications and does not require license to install
+* Matlab Compiler Runtime (MCR) 2018a(Linux), which is a standalone set of shared libraries that enables the execution of compiled MATLAB applications and does not require license to install.
 * numpy
 * networkx
 * scipy